How To Plan Your Day: Five Time Management Principles To Help You Thrive

 - Crash into bed (or is that just me?)

 You can see that there is a natural rhythm to our days that revolves around mealtimes.
-My routine is a little different from my children’s, but they all have meal times as our anchor.
+My routine is a little different from my children’s, but the routines have meal times as our anchor.

 Our routine looks different during the hot summer months than it does in the cold winter months.
 The amount of learning we do also affects our routine.
 During the school year, our mornings are dedicated to schoolwork.
 My children prefer to finish their lessons before lunch because it is difficult to focus after lunch, so our lunchtime is a little later.
 But during the summer, when my children plan their learning, we tend to eat lunch a little earlier since we often spend the mornings outside when it is cooler and spend the afternoons pursuing personal interests.